GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 FORCEFUL ACTION

-At the Jackson Hole conference, the Fed's Powell and ECB speakers flagged the need for forceful action to tackle inflation, driving selling of bonds and equities as traders jacked up near-term interest rate expectations.
+At the Jackson Hole conference, Fed Chair Jerome Powell and ECB speakers flagged the need for forceful action to tackle inflation, driving selling of bonds and equities as traders jacked up near-term interest rate expectations.

 "Investors looking for market salvation from a Fed pivot didn't get it at the Fed's travelling show in Jackson Hole," said Jason Darho, head of asset allocation for the Americas at UBS Global Wealth Management.